LcpMarvel/face_recognition_backend/README.md

 #### Return
 Return | Type | Description
 ------ | ---- | -----------
-faceId | number | identity for this face faceEncoding | string | encoding for the face
+faceId | Number | identity for this face faceEncoding | String | encoding for the face

 ### ex.
 ```